-Pittman moved to Dallas, Texas when he was seventeen years old where he attended the Booker T Washington High School of the Performing Arts.
-He later dropped out, but picked up his music education courtesy of his uncle who would take him over to the Schooner’s jam in Dallas where he first met and learned from musicians like Brian ‘Hashbrown’ Calway, Sam Myers, Mike Morgan, Jim Suhler, Tutu Jones and many others.
-His first album, “Blues From Dallas,” was recorded in 1996 and later picked up and retooled for his national debut in ’97 as “Burnin’ Up” on the Cannonball Records label.
-His second album, “Something’s Gotta Give,” was produced by Jim Gaines and followed in ’98.
-Pittman toured as rhythm guitarist for Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.
+At Seventeen, he moved to Dallas, Texas where he attended the Booker T. Washington High School of the Performing Arts.
+He later dropped out, but picked up his music education courtesy of his uncle who would take him over to the Schooner’s jam in Dallas.
+As he became immersed in that scene, the aspiring guitarist crossed paths with a number of local luminaries whom became teachers and mentors.
+Amongst those characters were Brian ‘Hashbrown’ Calway, Sam Myers, Mike Morgan, Jim Suhler, and Tutu Jones, Paul Size (of the Red Devils), the Moeller Bros., the Bramhall Bros., Pat Boyak, and Holland K. Smith alongside many others.
+His first album, Blues From Dallas, was recorded in 1996, and later picked up and retooled for his national debut in ’97 as Burnin’ Up on the Cannonball Records label.
+His second album, Something’s Gotta Give, was produced by Jim Gaines and followed in ’98.
+Pittman toured with for Susan Tedeschi briefly in ’99, just long enough to make a television appearance with her on the Conan O’Brian Show.

-“Edge Of The World” marked Shawn Pittman’s tenth release and contains an inspired program of original material by an accomplished singer, songwriter and guitarist, recalling all the vintage tones and ambiance of the great blues recordings of the 1950’s and ’60’s.
-Even more astonishing is the fact that Shawn plays virtually every instrument on the CD, handling everything from vocals and guitar, to bass, drums and piano, on top of doubling as the album’s producer and engineer!
+Edge Of The World marked Shawn Pittman’s tenth release, and contains an inspired program of original material by an accomplished singer, songwriter and guitarist, recalling all the vintage tones and ambiance of the great blues recordings of the 1950’s and ’60’s.
+Pittman plays virtually every instrument on the CD, handling vocals and guitar, to bass, drums and piano, on top of doubling as the album’s producer and engineer.
 Special guest Jonathan Doyle (Mighty Blue Kings, Jimmy Sutton’s Four Charms, White Ghost Shivers) represents the album’s only other personnel by contributing tenor & baritone saxophone on four songs.
-When asked to comment about the inspiration behind his latest and most ambitious project Pittman simply states “I’m just playing the music I want to hear!”
+When asked to comment about the inspiration behind his latest and most ambitious project Pittman simply states “I’m just playing the music I want to hear.”

 -Jeff Scott Fleener